DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Markdown is a product of internet culture.
 It uses ad-hoc formatting signs commonly used in e-mail and chat platforms, and further popularized on blogging platforms, to provide a standardized, human-readable, user-friendly and well-structured document format, suitable for long-term storage and as a basic source for conversions to contemporary and future document formats.
 While its formatting **syntax** is simple, it is also both strict and unambiguous enough to allow multiple writers and editors to work on a single document without unnecessary confusion.
 Another advantage of Markdown is that it can be written and edited in any software application capable of processing basic text: unlike the proprietary file formats of Microsoft Word or other word processors, Markdown can be opened using a simple text editor.

 Why do we recommend Markdown in particular?
-For certain publishing projects - for example, handbooks or books derived from wikis, it may be worth considering alternatives to Markdown, such as *reStructuredText*.
+For certain publishing projects - for example, handbooks or books derived from wikis, it may be worth considering alternatives to Markdown, such as reStructuredText.
 There are, however, two reasons why we recommend Markdown as a practical tool for electronic and mixed-media publishing:

 1. Excellent software support.
 There are many user-friendly, high quality applications for writing and editing documents in Markdown and for converting Markdown to other formats.
 While Markdown may be written and edited in any text editor, there are several user-friendly text editing applications that make it easier to edit and immediately view the results, such as Mou, MacDown, Texts, MarkdownPad, UberWriter and MdCharm.